-In this instant pot review, read about all of the best instant pot features and why it’s a must-have kitchen appliance!
+In this Instant Pot review, read about all of the best Instant Pot features and why it’s a must-have kitchen appliance!
 You will understand why if you are a busy mom you will need in your kitchen.

 Have you heard of the instant pot before?
 I hadn’t until recently, when I saw people raving over it in my newsfeed.